vuestorefront/vue-storefront/packages/core/docs/advanced/internationalization.md

 :::

 ## How it works by default?

-By default we are using [`nuxt-i18n`](https://i18n.nuxtjs.org/) module for handling both translations and currencies.
+By default, we are using [`nuxt-i18n`](https://i18n.nuxtjs.org/) module for handling both translations and currencies.
 It is preinstalled in the default theme and configured for English and German translations out of the box.

 In the theme `nuxt-i18n` is using `$t('key')` to translate strings and `$n(number)` to add the currency sign.
 You can find the translation keys in `lang` directory of your project and configuration for currencies in `nuxt.config.js`.